mnemnion/urbit/doc/reamde/Nock-to-nck.md

 Here's our last use of Rule zero: it gives us an unambigous end to the byte stream.
 The left option from Rule 1 is Rule 0, so if we backtrack all the way back to Rule 1 and go left, we exit, since we should never match rule 0 during execution or decompression.
 This is good because a bitstream can contain padding on the end to fill out the word of the target architecture; if that padding is all zeros, the noun will exit correctly.

+This modifies our earlier formula: Rule 1 is the egress, resolving to Rule 0 or Rule 2.
+Rule 2 is the noun in question, with all the precompiled header rules on the left and the rest of the Nock on the right.